DeltDev/PHP-Project1-WBD-Archive/README.md

 # Tugas Besar Milestone I IF3110 Pengembangan Aplikasi Berbasis Web 2024/2025
+> This project is a group assignment for Web Based Development class in Institut Teknologi Bandung.
+Developed in 3 weeks.
 > Aplikasi LinkinPurry by Kelompok 13 K01

 ## Daftar Konten